andredurao/100-days-of-code/log.md

 ### Day 29: February 07, 2017

 **Today's Progress** Added battery health option and a important FIXME that changes the program behaviour

+### Day 30: February 08, 2017

+**Today's Progress** Added battery cycle count function, but it's returning 1000.
+Now I need to check if that value is correct